 Kanna tightened her hand against the lever in a rush of fury.
 She felt the impulse to pull it up even more strongly than before, so much so that she could already feel the motion getting ready to ripple through her muscles.

-Instead, she made the choice to let go.
 It took all of her conscious will, but she didn’t allow herself to pull the brakes.
 She forced her hand into her lap.
-She felt a wave of shame coming over her, and a feeling so thick with the taste of death, that it made her eyes immediately well up with tears.
+She felt a wave of shame coming over her, and a feeling so thick with the taste of death, that it made her eyes well up with tears.

 She blinked and a few warm trails fell down her face.
 “You were right,” she murmured.
 She didn’t know if Goda had heard her.
 She wasn’t even sure exactly what Goda had been right about.

 She leaned forward in fascination, mesmerized by the geometric angles, by the bright steel that seemed to hold up floor after floor.
 When she looked closely, she could even see movement through the wide glass windows of some of the structures.
-Beside them, there were quaint, more familiar-looking stone buildings peppering the landscape, but it was those tall oddities that stuck out to her the most.
+Beside them, there were quaint, more familiar-looking stone houses peppering the landscape, but it was those tall oddities that stuck out to her the most.

 Trucks rumbled through the streets amidst puffs of smoke that looked tiny in the distance, as if they were coming out from the ends of cigars.
-She tried to follow one of the trucks with her eyes, but she immediately lost it in a crowd of dozens more.
+She tried to follow one of the trucks with her eyes, but she soon lost it in a crowd of dozens more.
 On the sides of the roads, as if cowering away from the trucks that sped down the middle paths, she could see lines of people shuffling about—lots of people.

 She tilted her head and leaned further and looked closer.
 She realized that the streets themselves were rippling with hundreds of heads.
 In some places, there were seas of them.
 She had never seen so many people in her entire life.